JainAbhi2411/DineQR/docs/prd.md

    - Upload profile photo
    - Enter full name (will be displayed to restaurant for orders)
    - Set dietary preferences and allergies
-   - Select favorite cuisines
-6. Enable biometric login for future access
+   - Select favorite cuisines\n6.
+Enable biometric login for future access
 7. Complete onboarding tutorial

 **Phase 2: Arrival at Restaurant**